 We continue make significant investments in our outstanding team, intellectual property and product innovation through our flagship brand, which has further sparked international interest in conjunction with the ongoing demand for organic, science-based health and wellness products.
-In 2023, we will continue to generate growth in current markets by diversifying distribution channels while leveraging unique manufacturing capabilities and partnerships to optimise the supply chain, all with an eye towards additional growth, while continuing to enhance the groups Environmental, Social and Governance (ESG) practices.
+In 2024, we will continue to generate growth in current markets by diversifying distribution channels while leveraging unique manufacturing capabilities and partnerships to optimise the supply chain, all with an eye towards additional growth, while continuing to enhance the groups Environmental, Social and Governance (ESG) practices.

-In 2022, the company bolstered the foundations of the business by securing strong investor support to pay down its long-term debts, in addition to successfully completing the strategic acquisition of The Plant-Based Bundle - with more than 100,000 customers.
-Continued expansion of its IP portfolio included the acceptance of its flagship brand trademark in China, a key focus market for the company in 2023; further, Rapid Nutrition made notable progress on its new AzureneTM formula and updated the flagship SystemLSTM weight loss brand, which is currently being manufactured.
+In 2022, the company bolstered the foundations of the business by securing strong investor support to pay down its long-term debts, in addition to successfully completing the strategic acquisition of The Plant-Based Bundle -with more than 100,000 customers.
+Continued expansion of its IP portfolio included the acceptance of its flagship brand trademark in China, a key focus market for the company in 2024; further, Rapid Nutrition successfully competed first production of its much-anticipated AzureneTM Immune Booster formula and updated the flagship SystemLSTM weight loss brand.